ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 Automated deployment of the FortiGate Security Appliance service is no longer supported.
 For a similar service, consider the [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), which is deployed automatically.
 {:deprecated}

-The FortiGate Security Appliance service deploys a pair of FortiGate Security Appliance (FSA) 300 series devices in a highly available mode to provide firewall, routing, NAT, and VPN services to protect all the servers and virtual machines on the public VLAN of your instances.
+The FortiGate Security Appliance service deploys a pair of FortiGate Security Appliance (FSA) 300 series devices in a highly available mode to provide the following services to protect all the servers and virtual machines on the public VLAN of your instances:
+* Firewall
+* Routing
+* NAT
+* VPN
 {: shortdesc}

 You can manage this service by using the FortiOS Web Client or the command line interface via SSH.